 - Impeding a police officer's lawful duties

-Resisting arrest by law enforcement officers could subject you to criminal charges under California PC 148 along with being used as an “aggravating factor” for the prosecution of the underlying offense that led to your initial arrest.
+Resisting arrest by law enforcement officers could subject you to criminal charges under California PC 148, potentially leading to serious legal consequences and being used as an “aggravating factor” for the prosecution of the underlying offense that led to your initial arrest.

 Resisting Arrest Can Be Charged Under Different California Statutes